 believe when we have done our part and they still turn away, that the

 Holy Spirit will continue to work, to bring them to the Lord.

 And now, our last two verses of this study:

 VERSES 39-40: "And this is the will of him who sent me, that I should lose nothing of all that he has given me, but raise it up on the last day.
 For this is the will of my Father, that everyone who looks on the Son and believes in him should have eternal life, and I will raise him up on the last day."

-Jesus is looking ahead to the end of the age when all will be finished and the dead in Him will be raised to eternal life.
-His Eternal Kingdom will begin, and we will reign with Him forever.
+Jesus is looking ahead to the end of the age when all is finished.
+The dead in Him will be raised to eternal life, and His Eternal Kingdom will begin, and we will reign with Him forever.

 A story I like:"The Hungry Arab"